Nicolas Schöffer: KYLDEX1

 Schöffer regularly participated in theater projects.
 CYSP1 appeared on stage several times.
 Theater performances became increasingly complex culminating in cybernetic theater plays.
 Schöffer designed the sets for theatrical performances and fashion shows.
-An example is a Paco Rabanne space age fashion show titled Light and Movement that took place with a stage set designed by Schöffer in 1967 in the Museum of Modern Art in Paris.
+An example was the Paco Rabanne space age fashion show titled Light and Movement that took place with a stage set designed by Schöffer in 1967 in the museum of modern art in Paris.

 Cybernetics played a dual role in Schöffer's theatrical experiments.
 The stage was populated by robots, cybernetic towers, prisms and light effect boxes.
-On the other hand their operations were controlled according to cybernetic principles.
-The controls depended on an element of chance through the perceived light and sound effects.
-During the theater play KYLDEX1 there was a cybernetic feedback and control loop between the publicum and the performance.
+Their operations were controlled according to cybernetic principles, and depended on an element of chance through the perceived light and sound effects.
+During the theater play KYLDEX1 there was a cybernetic feedback and control loop between the public and the performance.

-Schöffer’s first collaboration with the Hamburg State Opera was the stage design of Gian Carlo Menotti’s children's opera Help, Help, the Globolinks!.
-Thank to this collaboration he received a new commission for a solo theater performance applying the cybernetic principles of coupling and feedback.
+Schöffer's first collaboration with the Hamburg State Opera was the stage design of Gian Carlo Menotti's children's opera Help, Help, the Globolinks!.
+Thanks to this collaboration he received a new commission for a solo theater performance applying the cybernetic principles of coupling and feedback.
 KYLDEX1 (KYbernetic and LuminoDynamic theater EXperiment) was presented in 1973 at the Hamburg State Opera on ten consecutive evenings.

 The audience was drawn into the theatre play.
 The heartbeat of a dozen selected viewers was measured and used as input for the central brain.
 Each person in the audience received five color cards to vote.
 According to the decision of the majority, those present could influence the course of the spectacle.
 Viewers could request the sequence to be repeated, slow down or speed up the spectacle, stop the performance, and ask questions.

 The spectacle was created by programming six parameter groups.
 The spatial parameters were partly represented by five 6.5 m high Chronos 8B-type sculptures and erotic sculptures made of inflatable plastic with a span of 2 to 4 m.
 The audio parameters were twofold: on the one hand, Pierre Henry's electronic concrete music, on the other hand, human voices corresponding to a word score.
 The parameter group human interventions consisted of dancers and a commentator.
 Other parameter groups were the lighting and projection screens.
 The sixth parameter group consisted of olfactory stimuli.